mirror/dd-wrt/src/router/frr/doc/developer/topotests.rst

 Installation and Setup
 ----------------------

 Topotests run under python3.
-Additionally, for ExaBGP (which is used in some of the BGP tests) an older python2 version (and the python2 version of ``pip``) must be installed.

-Tested with Ubuntu 20.04,Ubuntu 18.04, and Debian 11.
+Tested with Ubuntu 22.04,Ubuntu 20.04, and Debian 12.

+Python protobuf version < 4 is required b/c python protobuf >= 4 requires a
+protoc >= 3.19, and older package versions are shipped by in the above distros.

-Instructions are the same for all setups (i.e. ExaBGP is only used for BGP tests).
+Instructions are the same for all setups.
+However, ExaBGP is only used for BGP tests.

 Tshark is only required if you enable any packet captures on test runs.